basuhoward/krigsvold.org/research-response.md

   The [Commission for the Conservation of Antarctic Marine Living Resources](https://www.ccamlr.org/) (CCAMLR) plays a pivotal role in these efforts.
-- **Public Awareness and Education**: Sharing Antarctic research findings raises awareness about the critical role the continent plays in regulating the planet’s climate.
+- **Public Awareness and Education**: Sharing Antarctic research findings raises awareness about the critical role the continent plays in regulating the planet's climate.
 Educational programs and media campaigns engage global audiences in the importance of protecting this fragile environment.

 ## How You Can Support Antarctic Research